tildearrow/furnace/doc/2-interface/export.md

   - **multiple files (one per chip)**: exports the output of each chip to .wav files.
   - **multiple files (one per channel)**: exports the output of each channel to .wav files.
     - useful for usage with a channel visualizer such as corrscope.
-- **Bit depth**:
+- **Bit depth**: default is 16-bit integer.
-  - **16-bit integer**: the most common type of .wav file, perfect for music playback.
-  - **32-bit float**: used for advanced audio manipulation. don't select this unless you know what you need it for.
-- **Sample rate**: the default is 44100, the most common .wav sample rate.
+- **Sample rate**: affects the quality of the output file.
+  - default is 44100, "CD quality".
+  - lower sample rates lose fidelity as upper frequencies disappear.
+  - higher sample rates gain frequencies that can't be heard at the cost of file size and rendering time.
 - **Channels in file**: default is 2 (stereo).
 Set to 1 for mono.
 - **Loops**: sets the number of times the song will loop.
   - does not have effect if the song ends with `FFxx` effect.